Sometimes you have to go chasing waterfalls… especially if it’s easy.

 Provincial parks are my new road-trip stops, and I’m factoring in travel time to do visit them this summer.

 First, my dog Victor is getting older and needs more time out of the car.
 Frankly, so do I. On a recent road trip north from Toronto to Sault St. Marie, we took time to check out Chutes parks.
 If I’m in the area again, I’d like to camp.
-(If I ever camp again – watch for our Pancake Bay experience is coming soon).
+(If I ever camp again – check out our Pancake Bay experience).

 Second, I’ve got an annual day-use pass (thanks to Ontario Parks) and will be checking out as many as possible this summer.
 Let’s declare this the summer of Ontario Parks discovery.
 (Day-use passes cost $175 for the year or $125 for the summer per car.
 Worth it!).

 Chutes has ALL the components to make this a memorable dog experience:

 - six kilometres of walking trails

 - a fenced-in leash-free (whoot!) wooded park filled with trees to smell and a picnic table for me to sit and enjoy a packed lunched while Victor stretched, stiffed and explored

 Where the dog can’t go is the beach along the base of the waterfall rapids – which makes sense because it’s the favourite bathing pool of people and under tow can easily pull small dogs in.